lizzieinvancouver/ospree/README.md

 # `OSPRÉE`
-`Observed Spring Phenology Responses in Experimental Environments`
+`Observed Spring Phenology Responses in Éxperimental Environments`

 ## Where to find things